uezo/linebot-template/README.md

 This is a tiny LINE Bot project template with these features below:

-- Multi-skills and Multi-turns support (Context based routing)
+- Multi-skills and Multi-turns support (State based routing)
 - Scalable (Very essential)
 - Continuous improvement support (Message logs)